Non-thermal radiation from dual jet interactions in supermassive black hole binaries: Introduction

-SMBHBs at sub-parsec separations make powerful gravitational wave (GW) sources \citep{burke2019astrophysics}.
-The frequency band of these GWs goes from nanohertz, typical of the inspiral phase of most massive binaries, to millihertz, typical of the proper merger (chirp).
-The first detection of low-frequency GWs is expected in the next few years by on-going pulsar timing array (PTA) experiments which aim at measuring the stochastic GW background generated by all the unresolved SMBHB sources \citep{arzoumanian2020nanograv}.
-Unfortunately, the direct detection of a SMBHB system by GWs will probably have to wait more than a decade, once the planned Laser Interferometer Space Antenna (LISA) mission is on \citep{mangiagli2022massive,engel2022advancing}, and the capabilities of PTA are improved.
-Our best chance to find a SMBHB system is through its electromagnetic signatures \citep{bogdanovic2021electromagnetic}.
+SMBHBs at sub-parsec separations would be powerful gravitational wave (GW) emitters \citep{burke2019astrophysics}.
+The frequency band of these GWs ranges from nanohertz, typical of the inspiral phase of most massive binaries, to millihertz, typical of the proper merger (chirp).
+Recently, the pulsar timing array NANOGrav collaboration \citep{arzoumanian2020nanograv} as well as other collaborations \citep{reardon2023search, antoniadis2023second,lee2023searching} have provided strong evidence of the existence of a stochastic low-frequency GW background, likely coming from the superposition of unresolved SMBHB sources \citep{NANOGrav15yr_2023a, NANOGrav15yr_2023b}.
+A direct detection of individual SMBHB systems through GWs, however, will have to wait until the planned Laser Interferometer Space Antenna (LISA) mission is on \citep{mangiagli2022massive,engel2022advancing}, or the capabilities of Pulsar Timing Arrays (PTAs) are greatly improved.
+Our best chance to find an SMBHB system in the near future is through the detection of its electromagnetic emission \citep{bogdanovic2021electromagnetic}.

-Distinguishing normal AGNs from SMBHBs is a hard task.
-Most of the power in AGNs comes out very near the black hole, in the most internal regions of the thermal disc and the corona.
-These scales are expected to be, overall, much shorter than the binary separation, so the luminosity of a SMBHB should differ only by small fractions from a normal AGN.
-Up to this date, there is no confirmed detection of sub-parsec SMBHB sources despite a growing number of candidates (e.g. \citealt{valtonen2008massive, Dotti2009,jiang2022tick}).
+Identifying the presence of an SMBHB in an AGN is a difficult task.
+Most of the power from accretion discs in AGNs comes out very close to the central black hole.
+These scales are expected to be, overall, much shorter than the binary separation, and so the luminosity of an accreting SMBHB should differ only by a small fraction from that of a normal AGN.
+Up to this date, there has been no confirmed identification of a sub-parsec SMBHB source despite a growing number of candidates (e.g. \citealt{valtonen2008massive, Dotti2009,jiang2022tick}).